17 Birthday Party Ideas for a 10-Year-Old Boy

 By the age of 10, having multiple friends for a sleepover should be a lot less chaotic than it might have been in the past.
 10-year-old boys are happy chilling out, as long as they have something to do, such as watching a movie (or play computer games!).
 They'll probably want to stay up as late as possible, but that's just part of the fun and to be expected.
 Provide pizza for supper and let them sort out the toppings themselves, on ready-made bases.
 Not only will they enjoy it, but it will take up part of the time, leaving less opportunity for madness to take over!

 This option for a 10-year-old's birthday party is excellent if you don't mind your home being temporarily invaded and you want to plan a party on a budget.
 It is a low cost option, but definitely just as much fun—in fact, don't they say the best things in life are the simplest?

 An adaption to the above party choice would be to take a few friends out to watch a movie, and then to return home for pizza and a sleepover, or just to eat.
 This would work well if there is a good movie that has just been released, that no one has seen yet, although it would be more expensive.

-4. Ten Pin Bowling
+4. Ten-Pin Bowling

-Ten pin bowling is a popular pastime, but as a party it doesn't work as well for younger children.
+Ten-pin bowling is a popular pastime, but as a party, it doesn't work as well for younger children.
 That's mainly because the children get bored waiting for their turn and chaos often ensues.
-But by the age of 10, children are much more interested in the game itself, and are likely to have a more competitive streak to match.
-In fact, when I bowl with my 10 year old and his friends, I have to try really hard to beat them!
+But by the age of 10, children are much more interested in the game itself and are likely to have a more competitive streak to match.
+In fact, when I bowl with my 10-year-old and his friends, I have to try really hard to beat them!

 You can often get deals on multiple games, and some bowling alleys have cheap evenings that are a real bargain.
-You can usually either book the lane on its own and take the children somewhere else to eat afterwards, or book a party package (which might work out more expensive but will probably be easier).
+You can usually either book the lane on its own and take the children somewhere else to eat afterward or book a party package (which might work out more expensive but will probably be easier).

 5. Laser Party